Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-47gzhAEWkFM.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Is there a reason for a lack of Dedicated Server builds?
 https://www.youtube.com/watch?v=47gzhAEWkFM
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any update on Dedicated Servers?](./yt-MeB65-maH5k.md) https://www.youtube.com/watch?v=MeB65-maH5k

 ### Topics
 * [Features > Planned Features > Dedicated Servers](../topics/features/planned-features/dedicated-servers.md)